-The purpose of this draft strategy is to start a discussion with the community of East Birmingham.
-During this initial consultation we will engage with local people, Councillors, businesses and community organisations and create lasting links that will shape the way that the strategy is delivered.
-Following this initial engagement, we will update the strategy taking on board the views and comments we have received and formally adopt it.
+The purpose of the draft strategy was to start a discussion with the community of East Birmingham.
+During the initial consultation we engaged with local people, Councillors, businesses and community organisations and created lasting links that will shape the way that the strategy is delivered.
+Following this initial engagement, we have updated the strategy taking on board the views and comments we have received and formally adopted it as our Strategy for the regeneration of East Birmingham.

-Following the adoption of the strategy we will work to develop a detailed plan of action which will bring together the Big Moves and all of the other activities and projects that are needed to deliver our shared vision.
-We will use the action plan to make sure that we are working in a joined-up way in line with the principles we have set out above, and that the maximum benefits are acheived.
+Following the adoption of the strategy we will be working to develop a detailed plan of action which will bring together the Big Moves and all of the other activities and projects that are needed to deliver our shared vision.
+We will use the action plan to make sure that we are working in a joined-up way in line with the principles we have set out above, and that the maximum benefits are achieved.